ozancili-del/destiny-blue-concierge/docs/notes.md

 - Q: Can I modify or extend a reservation after booking? (modify / extend / change / dates)
   A: We’re happy to help as long as the calendar shows availability for your new dates.

-- Q: Do you offer discounts (weekly, monthly)? (discount / weekly / monthly / promo / coupon / code)
+- Q: Do you offer discounts? (discount / weekly / monthly / promo / coupon)
-  A: Yes—weekly and monthly discounts may apply depending on season; feel free to send an inquiry at https://www.destincondogetaways.com/book.
+  A: We offer weekly and monthly discounts depending on the season; feel free to send an inquiry at https://www.destincondogetaways.com/book.

 - Q: Are there any blackout dates or minimum night requirements? (minimum / min / nights / stay / blackout / holiday / requirement)
   A: We have a 3-night minimum; for exceptions or questions, please send an inquiry at https://www.destincondogetaways.com/book.